-1This problem has however been mitigated in [BLW20], where a standard process algebra is used in way that is compatible with justness.
-The led to the successful verification of Peterson's mutual exclusion protocol under the assumption of justness, using the mCRL2 toolset [BGK+19].
+2This problem has however been mitigated in [BLW20], where a standard process algebra is used in a way that is compatible with justness.
+This led to the successful verification of Peterson's mutual exclusion protocol under the assumption of justness, using the mCRL2 toolset [BGK+19].
 The price to be paid for this is that more information needs to be encoded in the actions that are used as transition labels, and that many transitions that in classical models would be labelled with the hidden action τ , need now have a visible label.
 The latter inhibits state-space reduction techniques that abstract from such actions.

-2This appears to be a consequence of seeing reads and writes as atomic actions.
+3This appears to be a consequence of seeing reads and writes as atomic actions.
+In this paper "atomicity" refers to the above assumption; it will not include the case where one memory access may abort or interrupt another, even when this entails that memory accesses cannot overlap in time.
 Subtly different notions of atomicity are that of an atomic register, which merely behaves as if its reads and writes are atomic, and that of an atomic transaction in database systems, which needs to either complete, or be rolled back completely.